torano111/PyReversi/README.md

 # PyReversi
-Simple Reversi game made with Python & Pygame.
+Reversi game made with Python & Pygame.

-# How to run
+# How to play
 `python reversi.py`